SocialGouv/revu/docs/branch-filter.md

 - The part between the slashes is passed to RegExp; flags are optional (e.g., `i` for case-insensitive)

 Notes:
-- A malformed regex entry is ignored as non-matching (does not crash).
+- A malformed regex entry is ignored as non-matching and a warning is logged (does not crash).
+- Negated glob patterns (starting with !) are not supported; they are ignored with a warning.
 - Branch names commonly look like `feature/foo`, `release/2025-09`, etc.

 ## Examples